Who is eligible for SUN Bucks?

 How much money will my student get for SUN Bucks?

-SUN Bucks provides $40 a month to qualified students for the three summer months.
-DTA will issue a one-time payment of $120 to eligible students.
+For the 2024-2025 summer period, SUN Bucks provided $40 a month to qualified students for the three summer months.
+DTA issued a one-time payment of $120 to eligible students.

 How will I get my benefits?

-All SUN Bucks recipients will receive a new SUN Bucks EBT card for 2025.
-If you are currently a DTA client, you will also receive a SUN Bucks EBT card.
-For 2025, SUN Bucks will not be paid on your SNAP EBT card.
-This is a change from last year.
+All SUN Bucks recipients received a new SUN Bucks EBT card for 2025.
+Current DTA clients also received a SUN Bucks EBT card.
+For 2025, SUN Bucks was not paid on your SNAP EBT card.
+This was a change from last year.

 When will I get my benefits?

-SUN Bucks cards will be mailed in June 2025.
-The first round of benefits will be available in July 2025.
+SUN Bucks cards were mailed in June 2025.
+The first round of benefits were available in July 2025.

-If you are eligible for SUN Bucks benefits, they will be paid to a SUN Bucks card in the name of the parent/guardian who completes the application.
-For eligible families on MassHealth, the SUN Bucks card will be in the name of the head of the household.
-If the student is in foster care, the SUN Bucks card will be in their name.
+If you were eligible for SUN Bucks, benefits were paid to a SUN Bucks card in the name of the parent/guardian who completes the application.
+For eligible families on MassHealth, the SUN Bucks card is in the name of the head of the household.
+If the student is in foster care, the SUN Bucks card is in their name.

 Save your SUN Bucks card!!
 You will need it for next summer if you are determined to be eligible.